avaje/avaje-jsonb/README.md

 #### Changes from Moshi
 - Generates Java source code (rather than Kotlin)
-- Uses jackson-core `JsonParser` and `JsonGenerator` under the hood with a view of supporting other json-p libraries in future (JSONP/Yasson, GSON etc)
+- uses custom parser inspired by dsl-json (with option of using jackson-core `JsonParser` and `JsonGenerator` as parsers)
-- Has no fallback to reflection approach - this is a code generation or bust approach taken by `avaje-jsonb`
+- Has no fallback to reflection - jsonb is code generation or bust.`
-- JsonReader - Make JsonReader an interface, default implementation using `Jackson JsonParser` at this stage
+- JsonReader - Make JsonReader an interface, default implementation using `Jsonb JsonReadAdapter`
-- JsonWriter - Make JsonWriter an interface, default implementation using `Jackson JsonGenerator` at this stage
+- JsonWriter - Make JsonWriter an interface, default implementation using `Jsonb JsonWriteAdapter`
-- JsonAdapter -> JsonAdapter, the key design principal of Moshi remains pretty much as it was
+- JsonAdapter -> JsonAdapter, the key design principal of Moshi remains as is.
 - Moshi -> Jsonb - Rename Moshi to Jsonb and make it an interface
 - Moshi.Builder -> Jsonb.Builder - Basically the same but Jsonb.Builder as interface plus added Component and AdapterBuilder
 - Add JsonType for a more friendly API to use rather than underlying JsonAdapter